Classical certification of quantum gates under the dimension assumption: Setup and protocol

 where $\Choi(\argdot)$ is the Choi-Jamio\l{}kowski~\cite{Cho75,Jam72} map, defined for a qubit channel $\Lambda$ as

+\Cref{def:correct_model} is motivated by the natural symmetries in quantum mechanics~\cite{wigner1931gruppentheorie}: two quantum models connected by a (anti-) unitary transformation as in \cref{eq:def_correct_model} will always lead to the same observed statistics.
+For this reason, whenever a collection of deterministic outcomes produced by a quantum computer self-test a target quantum model, we also say that the quantum computer implemented this model \emph{correctly}, even if the target and the implemented models are not exactly equal, but only equivalent up to a (anti-) unitary gauge.
+For the same reason, we do not treat the (anti-) unitary gauge in the implemented model as \emph{noise}.

-Following the terminology of the certification literature~\cite{Kliesch2020TheoryOfQuantum}, we say that \cref{protocol} is an $\veps$-certification test for a target quantum model with respect to appropriately chosen distances, if the protocol is \emph{complete} and \emph{sound}.
-Completeness means that the target quantum model will be accepted by the protocol with high probability.
-Soundness, in light of \cref{def:correct_model}, means that any quantum model for which there is no unitary (with a possible complex conjugation), which brings it $\veps$-close to the target model with respect to the chosen distances, will be rejected by the protocol with high probability.
+Following the terminology of the certification literature~\cite{Kliesch2020TheoryOfQuantum}, we say that \cref{protocol} is a certification test for a target quantum model with respect to appropriately chosen distances, if the protocol is \emph{complete} and \emph{sound}. \begin{definition} Given a null hypothesis $H_0$ and an alternative hypothesis $H_1$, a test is complete, if